MakerReduxCorp/grammar/docs/2015.1-PRE/workstep.rst

 ..

-    *The label of the maker role assigned to perform this workstep.*
+    *The maker role assigned to perform this workstep.*

     The label of the maker role assigned to perform this workstep.